gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 knows that it makes hair grow.
 Strangest of all, they believe that there is only one death.

 The Darpani know better.
-We know that we each have our own death.
-It is born when we are born, nearby or far away.
+We know that we each have our own.
+It is born when we are, nearby or far away.
 Our deaths spend their whole lives tracking us, seeking to be reunited.
 We say, "Her death was born far away," to mean, "She lived a long life," or, "The child's death was born of the same mother," for a baby that never draws breath.

 My death rode on the back of the *iyemnelili*.
 I lost its trail once when it climbed onto the base of one statue and leaped to the base of another, but found